Brief of Amici Curiae Professors of Intellectual Property Law in Support of Google, Inc. and YouTube, LLC

 Jennifer Stisa Granick

 Stanford Law School, Center for Internet and Society

 George Mason Law & Economics Research Paper No. 14-15

 Amici are law professors who teach and write about copyright law.
-Amici are concerned that the Court’s opinion in this case, Garcia v.
-Google, Inc. (No. 12-57302), misinterprets a foundational element of the copyright law: the baseline requirements for copyrightability.
-Further, Amici anticipate that this Court’s decision, unless corrected, will create significant practical difficulties for firms and individuals producing the creative works that copyright is intended to incentivize.
+Amici are concerned this case, Garcia v.
+Google, Inc. (No. 12-57302), has serious implications for a foundational element of the copyright law: the baseline requirements for copyrightability.
+Further, Amici anticipate that a ruling in favor of the appellant will create significant practical difficulties for firms and individuals producing the creative works that copyright is intended to incentivize.

 Keywords: actor, author, censorship, contribution, copyright, copyrightability, Court of Appeals for the Ninth Circuit, fragmentation, holdup, joint work, license, multiple claimants, orphan works, performance, work for hire, work of authorship

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo8 in 0.125 seconds